pprzezwanski/louv/README.md

 Louv consists of several tools:
 * **LouvGallery (default import):** the heart of louv - the engine that takes full advantage of all components to present images or texts.
 You can have many instances and nest one gallery inside of another.
+* **morphs (in 'morphs' subfolder)** configurable transormations of pictures.
+Morph needs to instantiated with configuration to be valid object with .action method.
+Beofre that it is a morph object factory.
+* **scenarios (in 'scenarios' subfolder)** ready scenarios for those want to start quickly.
+If you like some scenario goodd solution is to copy its code into your project and adjust configuration to your taste.
 * **morphFactory:** a factory function that lets you produce custom morph transforming LouvImage or LouvText.
 It has built in options like 'one-by-one' or 'line-by-line' transitions delay but also controlls injecting css, transition stack for every possible target (gallery, picture, molecule), morphs processing scope, listening to transitionend or alternatively setTimeout and calculating overall duration.
 * **pictureFactory:** creates LouvPicture of certain type (image or text) with optionally sliced element derived from given source.
 Can be used as standalone to lazy-load and/or split source into molecules.